ConferOpenSource/composite/README.md

 ### `composite-base`

-Definitions shared by the other composite libraries or generally useful when using Vinyl/Frames records.
+Definitions shared by the other composite libraries or generally useful when using Vinyl records.

 ### `composite-opaleye`

-`composite-opaleye` provides the necessary instances to use a Frames record with the [opaleye](https://github.com/tomjaguarpaw/haskell-opaleye) library, letting you use records for query expressions as well as result rows.
+`composite-opaleye` provides the necessary instances to use a Vinyl record with the [opaleye](https://github.com/tomjaguarpaw/haskell-opaleye) library, letting you use records for query expressions as well as result rows.

 Example: